Wentzville's Stormwater Management Program

 In 1999 the City became regulated under Phase II of the Clean Water Act to improve water quality and protect rivers, streams, and drinking water resources.
-The Department of Natural Resources regulates and permits the City to operate our municipal separate storm sewer system (MS4).
-For permit compliance, the City implements a Storm Water Management Plan (SWMP) to reduce pollutants from being carried by storm runoff into local water bodies.
-The SWMP must address six minimum control measures:
+The City operates the municipal separate storm sewer system (MS4) permitted by the Dept. of Natural Resources.
+For permit compliance, the City implements a Stormwater Management Plan (SWMP) to reduce pollutants from being carried by runoff into local waterbodies.

-Wentzville works with property owners, businesses, and other stakeholders to increase awareness of stormwater issues.
-Learn more about the City's SWMP and MS4 Permit by viewing the Quick Links to the right.
-Here are some tools used in our community to help prevent stormwater pollution:
+Wentzville works with property owners, businesses and other stakeholders to increase awareness of stormwater issues.
+Here are some tools our community uses to help prevent stormwater pollution:

 - Concerns Hotline - Easily report pollution 24 hours a day.

 - Homeowner Assistance - Contact us for questions or guidance on stormwater in your yard or common ground areas.

 - Household Hazardous Waste Collections

 - Recycling and Yard Waste Programs - Take advantage of Wentzville's residential programs including two free special trash pickups each year (spring and fall) for large bulky items, electronics and construction/remodeling waste.